BenRE64/BenRE64/README.md

 # 👋 Security Researcher | Reverse Engineer

 Welcome!
-I'm Ben, a passionate security researcher with deep expertise in reverse engineering and extensive knowledge of Windows kernel internals and low-level programming.
+I'm fuse, a passionate security researcher with deep expertise in reverse engineering and extensive knowledge of Windows kernel internals and low-level programming.
 I specialize in dissecting complex systems and understanding how they work at the most fundamental level.

 ---